Card transactions

 Invoice matching

-As an administrator, you have an overview of all ongoing corporate card reports and their invoice numbers, as displayed in the image below.
-The administrator can send a reminder to the user to finalize and submit the report.
+Update the transaction with an invoice number to group expenses into a corporate card report.
+As an administrator, you have an overview of all ongoing corporate card reports and their invoice numbers.
+Administrators can send reminders to users to finalize and submit their reports.